MorrisTimm/pebble-peek-test/README.md

 Here are some images of what the peeks look like (more: http://imgur.com/a/yZ75V): ![BCD minimalist](http://i.imgur.com/LMDCyor.gif)

-Only the one in the middle shows _real_ Timeline Peek events, the others are emulated.
+The one in the middle shows _real_ Timeline Peek events, the others are emulated.

 Usage example:

-    #include <pebble-peek-test.h>
+    #include <pebble-peek-test/pebble-peek-test.h>

     GSize available_screen;